hotdog-werx/pkglink/README.md

 ### pkglink-batch - YAML Automation

-`pkglink-batch` reads entries from `pkglink.config.yaml` and executes every entry in three stages.
-Each entry uses the same flags available on `pkglink` or `pkglinkx`, so you can mix resource links and `.pkglink` uvx setups in one run.
+`pkglink-batch` reads link definitions from `pkglink.config.yaml` and executes each one in three stages.
+Each link uses the same flags available on `pkglink` or `pkglinkx`, so you can mix resource links and `.pkglink` uvx setups in one run.

 #### Example `pkglink.config.yaml`